-CHPC supports several different compilers.
+CHPC actively supports several different compilers.
 The GNU Compiler Suite includes ANSI C, C++ and Fortran 77 compilers.
 In addition to GNU compilers, we offer two commercial compiler suites.
 The Intel compilers generally provide superior performance on the Intel CPUs.
 They include C, C++ and Fortran 77/90/95.
 We also have a license for the PGI compilers.
-The Portland Group Compiler Suite performs the best on AMD CPUs.
-They should also interoperate with GNU, though we have seen problems with execution of some Fortran codes that were linking g77 compiled libraries.
+All three compiler have OpenMP support (supported OpenMP version varies with the compiler).
+The Portland Group Compiler Suite also supports OpenACC for GPU programming.

 For help with compiler issues, please contact the CHPC help desk at email@example.com.

-CentOS 7 ships with version 4.8.5, however, some advanced compiler features, such as C++11 standard, are supported only from 4.9 series, therefore we also provide version 4.9.2 on CentOS 7.
+CentOS 7 ships with version 4.8.5, however, some advanced compiler features, such as C++11 standard, are supported only from 4.9 series, therefore a number of third party software is built with gcc 4.9.2 on CentOS 7.

 The system GNU distribution is located in the default areas: /usr/bin, /usr/lib or /usr/lib64 for libraries, /usr/include for headers, etc. The user should not need to do anything else than to invoke the compiler by its name, e.g.: